Qiskit/qiskit-code-assistant-vscode/GETTING_STARTED.md

 1. Keyboard shortcuts can be changed by searching for `qiskit-vscode` in the Keyboard Shortcuts settings

-1. Telemetry can be disabled by unchecking the `qiskitCodeAssistant.enableTelemetry` setting or turning `off` the `telemetry.telemetryLevel` setting
+1. The Telemetry can be disabled by unchecking the `qiskitCodeAssistant.enableTelemetry` setting or turning `off` the `telemetry.telemetryLevel` setting:

+   > **NOTE**: Your code and the suggested code completions are not collected.
+What is collected is whether a code suggestion was accepted or dismissed.

 ## Troubleshooting